delphicrypto/blockchain_go/README.md

 ## TODO

-print problems from hash
-nice print of graphs (maybe w javascript) and current solutions extend max clique function to find k-clique instead mine with solution validate block to verify that given solution is better than any given before difficulty with solution parallel mining with channel block to have realistic miners
+mine with solution

+difficulty with solution

+parallel mining with channel block to have realistic miners

-when propose new problem we can already give initial solution, so that the problem is not too easy at the beginning
+block.validate should check that, if it has a solution (different from the posted problem) that solution is the best

+rethink diff update?

+maybe add check that graph has no better solution? (if no k+1-clique with current best k-clique is found)

+add go get to README

+## BUGS
+weird bug in genesis: txs hash changes after reload of blockchain, so that genesis pow check fails. the problem is the tx.serialize() that changes after closing the program and reopening it